CultivateHQ/cultivate_shared_config/README.md

 ## editorconfig

-We have a default .editorconfig file that we can use for default ediitor options across editor that we use.
+We have a default .editorconfig file that we can use for default editor options across editor that we use.

-See <https://editorconfg.org> for more details.
+See <https://editorconfig.org> for more details.

 To use symlink to the top-level folder that needs to use it (i.e your home directory or the client/project directory.